A day in the life of a Data Engineer

 Once working as a Data Engineer, you will gain specific knowledge in this domain, and you will specialise more.
 Every Data Engineer has preferences for what she or he likes to work on.
 And if you look at it even more abstractly, as a Data Engineer you are exactly in between business, IT and analytics.
 You must have some knowledge of everything and be able to deal with all stakeholders and explain clearly what you are doing.

 "A Data Engineer is someone who designs and builds solutions for data storage and data analysis"

-The functions of a Data Engineer and a Data Scientist are not even far apart, they just work for a different purpose.
+The functions of a Data Engineer and a Data Scientist are further apart than people often think.
 Oskar explains how this works:

-"The tooling we use doesn't differ that much, but the approach is different.
+"The tooling we use isn't always very different, but the approach differs.
 A Data Scientist tends more towards an analyst for whom knowledge of mathematics and statistics play an important role.
 A Data Engineer will function more as a software programmer or IT person.